Hunted (2015 TV series): Series 6 (2022)

+Series 7 (2024)

+A seventh series was broadcast in 2024, Twelve fugitives were chosen and began in central London.
+Stickle Tarn in the Lake District was the location of the extraction point.
+The series was filmed in June 2022 and was the last that fugitives had to avoid capture for 25 days.

+Series 8 (2025)

+Filmed in Summer 2025 the eighth series was broadcast from October 2025.
+Fourteen fugitives were chosen and began at Stansted Airport.
+Eurotunnel Folkestone Terminal served as the extraction point.
+From this series onwards, the number of days to avoid capture was reduced to 21.

 Hunters

 A team of 30 specialists includes former and serving police and intelligence personnel, an ex CIA agent and cyber intelligence experts, who use the Fugitives' online footprints to research and hunt them.
-The team has access to replicated powers of the state, including CCTV and ANPR.
+The team has access to simulated powers of the state, including CCTV and ANPR.
 Before starting, all the Fugitives gave permission to be tracked in the same way as the state might track a fugitive – their cash cards and phones are monitored, their houses searched and their friends and family questioned.
 The Hunters also use media campaigns to recruit the general public into helping them, offering financial incentives.
 The team is split into two parts: (i) a team of operatives in the field who are in vehicles across the UK, on standby to follow orders from Hunted HQ to head to a particular location to follow up leads on Fugitives' whereabouts or to question their friends and family; and (ii) a team in the Hunted HQ to gather Intelligence, which they then distribute to field teams.

 List of chiefs

 Celebrity Hunted

 A celebrity series was confirmed by Channel 4 in 2017 with their appearance fees donated to Stand up To Cancer.
 The rules for the celebrity edition remained the same as the Hunted series, but the celebrities are given fourteen days to evade capture.

-There have so far been four series of the celebrity series, with a fifth being filmed in summer 2022.
+There have so far been six series of the celebrity series with a seventh confirmed for 2026.